Luis Miguel Dominguín

-Luis Miguel González Lucas (9 November 1926 – 8 May 1996), better known as Luis Miguel Dominguín, was a bullfighter from Spain and son of noteworthy bullfighter, Domingo Dominguín.
+Luis Miguel González Lucas (9 November 1926 – 8 May 1996), better known as Luis Miguel Dominguín, was a bullfighter from Spain and the son of the noteworthy bullfighter, Domingo Dominguín.
 Dominguín adopted his father's name to gain popularity.

 Early career

 Dominguín made his first public appearance in the ring at the age of eleven.
 He became a matador in 1941.
 He enjoyed popularity during the 1940s and 1950s in Spain, Portugal, Colombia and other countries.
-He was on the card in Linares, Spain on 28 August 1947 when another legend, his rival Manolete, was fatally gored.
+He was on the card in Linares, Spain, on 28 August 1947 when his rival Manolete was fatally gored.

-Dominguín was also a socialite, having friends like Pablo Picasso and romances with the American actress Ava Gardner and the fashion model China Machado.
-In 1955, he married actress Lucia Bosé, who gave birth to his son Miguel Bosé, a Grammy-award winning singer.
-He also occasionally appeared in films, predominantly playing himself in cameo roles, in movies such as Around the World in 80 Days (1956), and Testament of Orpheus (1960).
-In 1959, he and his brother-in-law, Antonio Ordóñez, engaged in a bullfighting rivalry that was chronicled in Ernest Hemingway's posthumous book The Dangerous Summer,Ordóñez won.
+Dominguín was a socialite, having friends like Pablo Picasso and romantic relationships with the American actress Ava Gardner and the fashion model China Machado.

+In 1955 he married actress Lucia Bosè, who gave birth to his son Miguel Bosé, a Grammy award-winning singer.

+He also occasionally appeared in films, predominantly playing himself in cameo roles, in movies such as Around the World in 80 Days (1956) and Testament of Orpheus (1960).

+In 1959, he and his brother-in-law, Antonio Ordóñez, engaged in a bullfighting rivalry that was chronicled in Peter Viertel’s novel Love Lies Bleeding, and later in Ernest Hemingway's posthumous book The Dangerous Summer.

 Later career

-In 1971, at the age of 44, he returned to the bullring.
+In 1971, at the age of 44, Dominguín returned to the bullring.
 That year he retired again, but returned to the ring in 1971, aged 45, when he attempted to fathom the sport's continuing allure.
-His comeback was at Las Palmas, the Canary Islands, when he wore the costume known as the "suit of lights," which had been designed for him by Picasso.
-He killed two bulls and won one ear, but was overshadowed by younger men - although the actress Deborah Kerr, who was in the crowd, insisted, "He is still the greatest bull-fighter."
+His comeback was at Las Palmas, the Canary Islands, when he wore the costume known as the "suit of lights", which had been designed for him by Picasso.
+In his Telegraph obituary, it states that he killed two bulls and won one ear, but was overshadowed by younger men; however, the actress Deborah Kerr, who was in the crowd, is quoted as insisting, "He is still the greatest bull-fighter".

 Marriages and relationships

 Miroslava Sternova

-In 1953, Luis Miguel Dominguín met Miroslava Sternova in Cuba.
-Dominguín was half a year younger than she, so they parted as friends only until they met again in 1954, this time in the United States.
+In 1953, Dominguín met Miroslava Sternova in Cuba.
+Dominguín was half a year her junior, so they parted as friends until they met again in the United States in 1954.
 She went on to work abroad in Spain to meet up with friends and Dominguín.
 After her return to Mexico, Sternova was found dead from an overdose.
 In one hand, she clutched three farewell notes; in the other, a photograph showing her with Dominguín and his mother.
-Rumor has it that she took her own life over the marriage of Dominguín and Bosè.
+It is rumored that she took her own life over the marriage of Dominguín and Bosè.